Australia drops charge against lawyer over spying claim

 East Timor had lobbied for the charge to be dropped.

-Australia’s center-left Labor Party government had been reviewing Bernard Collaery’s case since it came to power for the first time in nine years at May elections.
+Australia’s center-left Labor Party government had been reviewing Bernard Collaery’s case since it came to power for the first time in nine years in May elections.

-A conservative coalition had also been in power in 2004 when the bugging is said to have occurred to give Australia an advantage in negotiations over a treaty to divide revenue from energy resources in the Timor Sea between the two nations.
+A conservative coalition was in power in 2004 when the bugging is said to have occurred to give Australia an advantage in negotiations over a treaty to divide revenue from energy resources in the Timor Sea between the two nations.

-East Timor, an impoverished nation of 1.5 million people on half of Timor Island north of Australia, had become independent of Indonesia in 2002.
+East Timor, an impoverished nation of 1.5 million people on half of Timor Island north of Australia, became independent of Indonesia in 2002.

 Witness K, the former spy, pleaded guilty and was released from court in 2021 with a three-month suspended sentence.

-Collaery had pleaded not guilty and was scheduled to stand trial in October.
+Collaery pleaded not guilty and was scheduled to go on trial in October.

-Both Collaery and K had faced potential penalties of up to two years in prison.
+Both Collaery and K faced possible penalties of up to two years in prison.
 The penalty for the same offense has since been increased to 10 years.

-The East Timorese argued the treaty was invalid because Australia failed to negotiate in good faith by engaging in espionage.
+East Timor argued the treaty was invalid because Australia failed to negotiate in good faith by engaging in espionage.

 Australia and East Timor agreed on a new maritime border treaty in 2018.